alexantao/favorite_photos_finder/README.md

     Ps.:
        - no extra disk space are taken, hard links are used.
-       - not tested yet on a huge library, may take a while to complete
+       - not tested yet on a huge libraries, may take a while to complete

     Usage: